 - loss of smell or taste

-If the person you care for isn't getting enough nutrients, their medical treatment may not work as well.
+If the person you care for is not getting enough nutrients, their medical treatment may not work as well.

 Try to encourage good nutrition and hydration, and make mealtimes enjoyable for the person you care for.

 Base their meals and snacks on foods that are high in energy and protein.
 These include:

 - oily fish (such as salmon and mackerel)

 - full-fat dairy, such as yoghurt or cheese